yanchith/yanchith.github.io/posts/0010-simd-raytracer.md

   read on average for a single ray?
 And how many 512-bit loads?
 - Compress BVH to f16?
 I tried this once, and it was slow AF.
 I don't remember why exactly.
 Could be that the boxes were less tight, causing more traversal.
 Could be that I made a mistake.
-I also did the manually, but there is wide F16->F32 decode in AVX-512.
+I also did the f16 decode manually, but there is wide F16->F32 decode in AVX-512 (which I didn't have access to).
 - What about metropolis, monte carlo estimation, etc...

 # Conclusion